-I have a prominent surgical scar and a dent in the back of my head.
+Scars I have a prominent surgical scar and a dent in the back of my head.
 It is not visible from the hair but it took a long time to heal.
 I keep my hair short so that the hair doesn’t pull the skin around my scar and make it sore.
-Although it healed and the scar formed, it doesn’t take much for the scalp around to get sore and sensitive to touch.
+Although it healed and the scar formed, it doesn’t take much for the scalp in that area to get sore and sensitive to touch.

 Note: This is a living breathing document.
 It will change!